 Student Service Rate

 While retention and graduations rates help C-N accomplish its mission to help students become educated citizens, the student achievement service rate goal and outcomes address our mission to help students become servant leaders.
-The Vision 2020 plan set the service rate goal of 80% undergraduate student involvement in service, service-learning, and civic engagement experiences.
+The Vision 2020 plan set the service rate goal that 80% of undergraduate students would complete a service, service-learning, and/or civic engagement experience prior to graduation.
 The Community Service and Service Learning committee, a standing committee, is responsible for setting goals, evaluating outcomes, and creating plans for improvement.
-The committee gathers data from a variety of places including records of student involvement in service-oriented Community Life and Worship events, service-learning courses, the Eagles Scholars program (a service scholarship program), the Bonner Scholars program (a selective service-oriented student program), and the Faith and Justice Scholars program (a selective service-oriented student program).
-The University exceeded the goal with 92% of students participating in service during the 2017-2018 year.
+The committee gathers data from a variety of places including records of student involvement in service-oriented Community Life and Worship events like Operation Inasmuch, academic service-learning courses, and the Center for Community Engagement’s scholarship programs: Bonner Scholars, Faith and Justice Scholars, Community Connections, Service Corps, and Eagles Engage (https://www.cn.edu/undergraduate/programs/the-center-for-community-engagement).
+The University slightly exceeded the minimum threshold of 70% with 71% of all undergraduate students participating in community service during the 19-20 academic year, despite the move to remote instruction in March due to COVID-19.